fiskaltrust/product-de-bring-your-own-datacenter/QuickStart.md

 - add a htp(REST) endpoint by clicking the corresponding button

-- Press "Save" and in the next form insert your mysql Connectionstring:
+- press "Save" and in the next form insert your mysql Connectionstring:

   (e.g. Server=mysql;Port=3306;Uid=root;Pwd=password;)
   ![](images/ByoDC-Quickstart-6-QueueConfig.png)